gmsn-ita/minushalf/docs/source/introduction.rst

 the application of the DFT -1/2 method.
 The commands available in this CLI automate both the entire process and each of its steps in order to be used by the user for any purposes.

 An intuitive explanation of the DFT -1/2 method
 ##################################################

 DFT-1/2, an alternative way of referring to the LDA -1/2 [1]_ [2]_ and GGA -1/2 [2]_ techniques,
 is a method that performs semiconductor band-gap calculations with precision close to the state of the art algorithms [2]_.
 These technique aim to expand the half-occupation technique [3]_ [4]_ [5]_, formalized by Janak's theorem, to crystals using modern exchange-correlation approaches [6]_ [7]_.

-Unlike atoms, where energy levels are discrete, one tried to use half occupation in the energy bands of a crystal.
+The Slater half-occupation scheme has already proven to be quite efficient for calculating atomic ionization energies values close to the experimental [5]_.
+However, this technique cannot be applied blindly to extended systems like crystals, since the crystal is described by means of Bloch waves and removing the population of just one Bloch state would have no consequences[1]_.
+Moreover, removing the population of one Bloch State and set periodic conditions would result in a infinitely charged system.

+Thus, the proposed solution is to apply the Slater procedure to cystaline energy bands.
 The intuition for this application comes from the fact that the energy bands of a crystal are formed by the overlap of atomic orbitals, mainly by those that constitute the outermost layers [8]_.
 This relationship can be quantified by the projection of the wave function in a given orbital, Figure 1 shows the character of the last valence band and the first driving to the CdO, the color magnet represents the character :math:`d` of the band and yellow the character :math:`p` [10]_.
-Thus, considering this existing relationship, corrections in eigenvalues for atomic orbitals could propagate and trigger corrections in systems crystalline.
+Thereby, considering this existing relationship, self-energy corrections performed in atoms could propagate and shift the energy of the bands, resulting in a band gap correction.

 .. figure:: images/cdo_bands.png
    :width: 500